louzar/symfony-docs/quick_tour/the_big_picture.rst

 .. note::

-    If you are familiar with `Composer`_, you can download Composer and then run the following command instead of downloading the archive:
+    If you are familiar with Composer, you can download Composer and then run the following command instead of downloading the archive:

     .. code-block:: bash